Skip to main content

 Table of contents

 A SaaS company we audited had a 2.1% conversion rate on their free trial page.
 They’d spent $18,000 on a redesign 6 months earlier.
 Beautiful animations.
 A clean hero.
 Glowing testimonials.
-The problem: we scrolled the page on a phone and couldn’t find the CTA until the third swipe.
-On desktop, the headline said “Unlock Your Potential” — which means nothing about what the product actually does.
+The problem: the CTA was invisible until the third swipe on mobile, and the headline said “Unlock Your Potential” - which means nothing about what the product actually does.

 Quick answer: What do high-converting landing pages have in common?